-Seed companies market Burpless Cucumbers as cucumbers that will reduce digestive problems including reflux, flatulence and gas that produce burps.
-A chemical compound called cucurbitacin, found on the skin and stem, is said to the be likely cause of burpiness.
+Seed companies market Burpless Cucumbers as cucumbers that reduce digestive problems including reflux, flatulence and gas producing burps.
+A chemical compound called cucurbitacin, found on the skin and stem of the cucumber plant, is believed to cause burpiness.

 Do Cucumbers Make You Burp?

 Yes, some people are susceptible to burping after eating cucumbers.
-Those affected by this digestive upset may also experience digestive problems with other foods.
-This is due to cucurbitacins (more on this below), also found in zucchini/squash, melon and pumpkin.
+People affected might also experience digestive problems with other related foods.
+These may include zucchini/squash, melon and pumpkin.
+And this is due to cucurbitacins (more on this below).

-As cucurbitacins are found on the skin and stem of the cucumber fruit, peeling away the skin, some of the outer flesh and cutting off more of the stem end may reduce the likelihood of burping after eating.
+Some methods to reduce the likelihood of burping included peeling the cucumber skin, some of the outer flesh and cutting off the stem end of the fruit.

 What are Burpless Cucumbers?

-Burpless cucumbers have thinner skins and fewer seeds than other cucumber varieties.
-Due to their thin skins, they do not require peeling.
+The burpless cucumber plant produces cucumbers with thinner skins and fewer seeds than other cucumber varieties.
+And because of their thin skins, they do not require peeling.

-Burpless Cucumbers are produced by both the American and Asian market.
-The Asian cucumber is also known as English cucumber, trellis cucumber and telegraph cucumber.
-The Asian Burpless Cucumber has fewer cucurbitacins than the American Burpless Cucumber.
+Additionally, the Asian Burpless Cucumber, also known as English cucumber, trellis cucumber and telegraph cucumber, has fewer cucurbitacins than the American Burpless Cucumber.

 Tell Me More About Cucurbitacin, Does It Cause Burping?

-Cucurbitacin and resulting bitterness are affected by growing conditions.
+Growing conditions also affect cucurbitacin and bitterness levels.
 In extreme heat and/or drought, cucurbitacin increases and causes more bitterness.

-The compound cucurbitacin is natures way of protecting the cucumber fruit from being eaten by animals and other predators.
-The bitter taste deters predators.
+The cucurbitacin compound is natures way of protecting the cucumber fruit from being eaten by animals and other predators.
+And that’s because the unpleasant bitter taste deters predators.

-However, an experiment by Todd C. Wehner found here revealed there is no clear evidence to confirm that it is, in fact, the cucurbitacin in cucumbers that produces burping.
+However, an experiment by Todd C. Wehner found here found there is no clear evidence to confirm that it is, in fact, the cucurbitacin in cucumbers that produces burping.

-There was, however, evidence to suggest that Asian trellis cucumbers, marketed in the US as burpless, may produce less burpiness to those people already susceptible to digestive problems after consumption.
+There was, however, evidence to suggest that Asian trellis cucumbers, marketed in the US as burpless, may produce less burpiness to those people already susceptible to digestive problems.
 But not because they are cucurbitacin or bitter free.
 There is still no clear evidence that cucurbitacin is the cause of burping.

 Cucumbers are known to cause digestive problems in some people, including burpiness.
 As a result, the Burpless Cucumber has been bred to reduce cucurbitacins, which is said to cause digestive upset.
 However, the jury is still out as to which chemical compound is causing burping.